Who was Heinrich Bullinger?

 In 1529, at the age of 25, Bullinger married Anna Adischwyler, a devoted proponent of Reformation theology in her own right.
-Together they had 11 children of their own and adopted many others.
+Together they had 11 birth children and adopted many others.
 Remarkably, all six of their sons became Reformed ministers.
 Roman Catholic resistance had become violent, and in 1531 Zwingli was killed.
 Within days, Bullinger was asked to fill the empty pulpit Zwingli had left, and soon Heinrich Bullinger was recognized as the new leader of the Swiss Reformation.

 Throughout his life and ministry, Bullinger was a generous and tireless servant.
 He and Anna opened their homes to widows, orphans, and those fleeing the persecution of the Roman Catholic Church.
 He was a prolific writer—127 titles, as well as 12,000 letters—and produced many important works.
 In 1536 Bullinger helped write the First Helvetic Confession, which attempted to reconcile a disagreement between Luther’s followers and Zwingli’s; in 1549, he wrote Consensus Tigerinus, a cooperation with John Calvin to clarify the Protestant understanding of the Lord’s Supper; in 1566, Bullinger helped unify other factions of the Protestant Reformation with his Second Helvetic Confession.